Lee Rose (basketball): Collegiate coaching career

 Rose, a native of Irvine, Kentucky, is a 1958 alumnus of Transylvania University where he served as an assistant coach after graduation under C. M. Newton.
 He then took a similar position at the University of Cincinnati before returning to his alma mater as head coach and athletic director and recorded 160 wins in eight seasons.

 In 1975 he became the head coach and athletic director at UNC Charlotte, where in three seasons he took the 49ers to one NIT championship game (1976) and to the NCAA Final Four (1977).
 In 1977 he was named The Sporting News National Coach of the Year, the Sun Belt Coach of the Year, and Charlotte's "Citizen of the Year".
 In three seasons Rose's record at Charlotte was 72–18 (.800).

-Rose left Charlotte for Purdue University in 1978 and led them to the Final Four in 1980, and is one of only ten coaches in NCAA history to take two different schools to the semifinals of the NCAA tournament.
-Rose left Purdue after two seasons after compiling a 50–18 (.735) record and finished his coaching career at the University of South Florida.
-He coached the Bulls to their first postseason appearances in team history, reaching the NIT three times.
+Rose left Charlotte for Purdue University in 1978.
+In the 1979 season, he led them to the NIT Championship Game.
+The 1980 season came under a cloud beginning in February, when it was reported that the University of South Florida asked for permission to interview Rose for the head coach position, which was received.
+The Boilermakers beat Indiana to reach the Final Four.
+Rose became one of only ten coaches in NCAA history to take two different schools to the semifinals of the NCAA tournament.
+Rose later stated that his relationship with athletic director George King was strained.
+Rose had been interviewed by Fred Schaus (who as assistant athletic director interviewed Rose due to King having surgery) before being hired, and in the first meeting with King, he told Rose that "You'll never make more money than I do."
+Relations with the players were wavering, with one player reacting to the idea of leaving Purdue the day after the season ended by saying "I hope he leaves".
+Rose left Purdue after two seasons after compiling a 50–18 (.735) record.
+It was announced on April 4, 1980 (three days after the Final Four game) that he was hired to be the head coach at the University of South Florida with a salary doubled from the one he had at Purdue; Gene Keady replaced him at Purdue and coached there for 25 years.
+For his part, Rose stayed in touch with friends at the school along with stating that “I’ve wished many times that it worked out.
+But it just wasn’t a fit.”.
+He coached the Bulls to their first postseason appearances in team history, reaching the NIT three times before leaving in July 1986.